U.S. Sentencing Commission’s

 Training and Outreach

-The Commission continues to fulfill its statutory duty to provide seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors, and defense attorneys on federal sentencing issues, including application of the guidelines.
-In fiscal year 2018, commissioners and Commission staff conducted training programs to persons connected with the federal sentencing process from nearly all 94 federal districts, through discrete education programs, including programs for specific districts and circuits, and specialized training programs for new probation officers and Criminal Justice Act attorneys, among others.
+The Commission continues to fulfill its statutory duty to provide specialized seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors and defense attorneys on application of the guidelines and federal sentencing generally.
+In fiscal year 2019, Commissioners and staff trained personnel from nearly all 94 federal districts, each program specifically tailored to the needs of the particular audience.

-The Commission also released an updated version of its primer, Federal Sentencing: The Basics, which provides judges and practitioners a general overview of the federal sentencing process, and pairs with an updated interactive eLearning course.
-In addition to these newer resources, the Commission continues to staff a HelpLine that responds to dozens of questions each day from judges, practitioners, and probation officers regarding proper guideline application.
+In addition to these newer resources, the Commission continues to staff a “Helpline” that responds to dozens of questions each day from judges, practitioners, and probation officers regarding proper guideline application.

 The United States Sentencing Commission continues to fulfill its statutory responsibilities, including evaluating the fairness and effectiveness of the sentencing guidelines, advising Congress on federal sentencing policy, and serving as a clearinghouse of timely sentencing research and data.
 Furthermore, the Commission is committed to providing this current data and guidance to federal judges through training and online information resources.